quantummaid/quantummaid-tutorials/basic/BasicTutorial.md

 ## Architecture

 In this guide, we create a straightforward application serving an *hello*-endpoint.
-The endpoint is backed by a so-called use case - a simple Java class that provides the greeting functionality without caring about how it is displayed on the web.
+The endpoint is bound to a so-called use case - a simple Java class that provides the greeting functionality without caring about how it is displayed on the web.
 To demonstrate dependency injection, the endpoint uses a greeting logger.